-What better way to celebrate St David’s day on 1 March and St Patrick’s day on 17 March than with a feast and lots of themed activities.
+What better way to celebrate St David’s day on 1 March and St Patrick’s day on 17 March than with a feast and themed activities.

 St David’s day activities